gortonator/bsds-6650/labs/lab-2.md

 ## Lab 2 - Simple Server with Java Servlet
 ### Aims:
-1. Build a Java Servlet to process two of the APIs in Assignment 1
+1. Build a Java Servlet to process two APIs that are similar to your assignment tasks.
 1. Echo the API parameter values back to the client
 1. Learn simple testing with POSTMAN